gochain/chainload/README.md

 ## How it works

 Accounts are managed locally under `keystore/`.
-Pre-existing accounts are reused and new onces created as necessary.
+Pre-existing accounts are reused and new ones are created as necessary.
 One seeder goroutine is started per url to seed funds to senders, and to continually re-claim funds from other accounts.
 Senders goroutines continually send txs to a set of receivers, while periodically cycling out the sender and receiver addresses.
 The `gas` and `amount` of each